r1chmond/findw/README.md

 # Command Line App in C++

 This simple app is tailored for beginners ready to get their hands dirty and start building, as well as intermediate to expert users looking for a quick read.
-For the full blog, refer to [link].
+For the full blog, refer [here](https://answer-repo.com/blogposts/1).

 - [About](#about)
 - [References](#references)